Some garden birds & native garden animals have seen drastic decline in the last 50 years:

 Feed the birds

 Birds can expend a huge amount of energy just staying warm during cold winter nights, meaning that finding food is a top priority during daylight hours.
-Providing a consistent supply of energy-rich foods can make an enormous difference to these birds, whilst also providing you with a fantastic opportunity to watch them.
+Providing a consistent supply of energy-rich foods can make an enormous difference to native birds, whilst also providing you with a fantastic opportunity to watch them.

 Finding fresh water is just as important as finding food because animals still need to drink.
 Birds also need to bathe regularly to keep their plumage in good condition, so putting out a shallow dish of fresh water is another simple way to help.